MicrosoftDocs/fabric-docs/docs/data-warehouse/usage-reporting.md

 - Cross database reporting: When a T-SQL query joins across multiple warehouses (or across a [!INCLUDE [fabric-dw](includes/fabric-dw.md)] and a [!INCLUDE [fabric-se](includes/fabric-se.md)]), usage is reported against the originating resource.
 - Queries on system catalog views and dynamic management views are billable queries.
 - **Duration(s)** field reported in Fabric Capacity Metrics App is for informational purposes only.
-It reflects the statement execution duration and might not include the complete end-to-end duration for rendering results back to the web application like the [SQL Query Editor](sql-query-editor.md) or client applications like [SQL Server Management Studio](/sql/ssms/download-sql-server-management-studio-ssms) and [Azure Data Studio](/sql/azure-data-studio/download-azure-data-studio).
+It reflects the statement execution duration.
+Duration might not include the complete end-to-end duration for rendering results back to the web application like the [SQL Query Editor](sql-query-editor.md) or client applications like [SQL Server Management Studio](/sql/ssms/download-sql-server-management-studio-ssms) and [Azure Data Studio](/sql/azure-data-studio/download-azure-data-studio).

 ## Next step